xuankimtran/docs-1/pages/katalon-studio/docs/restful.md

 You can add the body information needed to be sent along with a RESTful request object.
 Katalon Studio supports the following body data types: text, x-www-form-urlencoded, form-data, and file.

-* **text**: With this type, the supported formats include Text, JSON, XML, HTML, and Javascript.
+* **Text**: With this type, the supported formats include Text, JSON, XML, HTML, and Javascript.
    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/restful-web-services/image2018-9-5-143A263A6.png">

-* **form-data**: This data type allows you to send data to APIs as multipart/form-data and attach files as well.
-From **version 7.5.0+**, you can specify the content type in form-data body.
+* **Form-data**: This data type allows you to send data to APIs as multipart/form-data, and attach files as well.
+From **version 7.5.0+**, you can specify the content type in the form-data body.
    <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/restful-web-services/form-data.png">

 ### Request Authentication

-This part is used for authenticating and authorizing the request, which means to verify if the client is permitted to send the request and to perform the endpoint operation.
+This part is used for authenticating, and authorizing the request, which means to verify if the client is permitted to send the request, and to perform the endpoint operation.

 For more details on using each type of auth, please see: